wultra/powerauth-webflow/docs/Data-Adapter-REST-API-Reference.md

 </table>
 <!-- end -->

-The list of expected status codes during authentication:
+The list of expected status codes:

 | Code | Description |
 |------|-------------|